elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/builder-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The main drawback of the builder pattern is the increased complexity in the code and the increased number of classes required.
-This a well-known disadvantage when applying design patterns — the price that must be paid to gain abstraction in the code.<br />
+      <strong>Interview Response:</strong> The main disadvantage of the builder pattern is the increased code complexity and the number of classes required.
+This is a well-known drawback of using design patterns — the cost of gaining abstraction in the code.<br />
     </div>
   </div>
 </details>